In the guide

 If liquid products are sold by volume, legally approved 'Government stamped' equipment must be used, and the products must be sold in millilitres or litres.

+More information on the law in this area can be found in Business Companion's 'Weights and measures' section.
 Please contact your local trading standards service if further advice and information is required regarding appropriate weighing and measuring equipment, or the requirements for the measurement of particular products.Back to top

 Pricing is also important, of course, and details of the requirements can be found in 'Providing price information'.
 This guide also includes a list of the units in which products must be sold - for example, price per 100 g.Back to top